hkiswritingunit3/hkiswritingunit3.github.io/index.md

 In modern times, many people took pictures of them, and you can find videos of them online.
 Some of these videos were officially released by governments as authentic videos.

+In recent years, with the increase in knowledge about UFOs, different communities now use these different terms:

+* Unidentified Aerial Phenomena (UAP) (see: [NASA FAQ: Unidentified Aerial Phenomena (UAPs/UFOs)](https://www.nasa.gov/feature/faq-unidentified-aerial-phenomena-uapsufos/)])

+* Unidentified Submerged Objects (USO) (see: [Popular Mechanics: The Bizarre History of Underwater USOs](https://www.popularmechanics.com/military/weapons/a29417939/unidentified-submarine-objects/))

 ### Historic UFO sightings